Ar7eniyan/cordic-rust/README.md

 ### [CORDIC](https://en.wikipedia.org/wiki/CORDIC) in Rust
 Modern computers have fast floating point operations, so other alrorithms are used.
-That means CORDIC is basically useless on PC processors.
-But i did it just to excersice myself anyways.
+That means CORDIC is basically useless on PC processors (~18 times slower with f64 than Rust standard library sin and cos functions together, when doing about the same precision).
+But I did it just to excersice myself anyways.